 Nursing home injuries can happen for a variety of reasons, some of which involve intentional misconduct by employees.
 Older adults may be more susceptible to injury, less able to protect or defend themselves, and often require more treatment and a longer recovery period than others.
 Despite these risks, many nursing home injuries go unreported, especially in cases involving intentional assault or abuse.

-If a nursing home calls to report that your loved one has been injured or you notice signs of possible neglect or abuse, you should contact an experienced Norwich nursing home injury law firm as soon as possible.
+If a nursing home calls to report that your loved one has been injured or you notice signs of possible neglect or abuse, you should contact an experienced Norwich nursing home abuse lawyer as soon as possible.
 We can help determine what caused the injury and whether your loved one has the right to hold the nursing home liable.
-If you suspect a nursing home provided negligent care, please call Polito & Harrington today to discuss the best course of action for you and your loved one.
+If you suspect a nursing home provided negligent care, please call Polito & Harrington today to discuss the best course of action for you and your loved one with a personal injury attorney.

 Nursing homes have the duty to inspect and maintain the premises to make sure it is safe for residents, staff, and visitors.
 In addition, nursing homes are expected to follow all applicable regulations enforced by the Connecticut Department of Public Health.
 When a nursing home fails to abide by these duties, dangerous conditions and accidents often result.